schulh/ssh_harden/README.md

-# ssh_harden
-This little script will help you to secure your OpenSSH-Server!
+#This little script will help you to secure your OpenSSH-Server!
+#TO-DO's:
+#	- add OS detection
+#
+#
+#